Polymer/old-docs-site/resources/faq.md

 Under native Shadow DOM this isn't an issue.
 Properties will auto complete in the console.

+### What is the behavior of custom elements in a `<template>`? {#intemplate}

+Custom elements in templates are like `<script>` and friends--inert.
+If you're pulling content out of a template and want the custom elements to pick up the element definitions registered with the main document, be sure to use `document.importNode(template.content)` to clone the content.

 ---

 *Special thanks go to GitHub user md_5 who generously donated the {{site.project_title}} organization name.*